State resources aid in getting shots

 Some clinics accept appointments, others are first-come, first-served.
 Questions: (800) 985-6030.

-• An online list that includes hundreds of pharmacies and hospitals statewide -- "Covid-19 Vaccination Locations" -- that administer shots by appointment or to walk-ins.
+• An online list that includes several hundred pharmacies and hospitals statewide -- "Covid-19 Vaccination Locations" -- that administer shots by appointment or to walk-ins.

 The website is: https://bit.ly/3q45Noe.